Post

 return True

-• However, in PS/CP, to further reduce the length of code and write it quickly, there are cases where tricks like using macros in C/C++ are used.
-This can be useful if used occasionally for time-pressed competitions, but it’s a method that only works for PS/CP and should generally be avoided in C++. e.g.,
+• However, in PS/CP, to further reduce code length for quick writing, there are cases where tricks like using macros in C/C++ are employed.
+While this can be useful occasionally in time-constrained competitions, it’s a method that only works in PS/CP, and generally, the use of macros in C++ should be avoided. e.g.,

 1